Virginia man dies on Kauai during surf lesson

-A 60-year-old man from Virginia died at Poipu Beach this afternoon while in the middle of a surf lesson.
+A 60-year-old man from Virginia died at Poipu Beach Monday afternoon while in the middle of a surf lesson.

 He slipped and fell off his board while surfing and possibly hit his head on the reef, according to a preliminary report from the Kauai Police Department.